gvsu-sta518/preparation01/README.md

 ### ☑️ Tasks 3: Comment on an Issue

-Find the issue titled “Preparation 1 Issue” that your instructor created in the `community` repository.
+Find the issue titled “Preparation 1 Issue” that your instructor created in the `community` repository of our [STA 418/518 GitHub organization](https://github.com/gvsu-sta518).
 Reply to the question somewhere below.
 Use *at least* two Markdown styling trick in your reply.

 ### ☑️ Tasks 4: Respond to another Issue